-What is Medication Assisted Treatment for Opioid Use Disorder?
+What is Medication Assisted Treatment for Opioid & Alcohol Use Disorder?

 Medication Assisted Treatment (MAT) is a treatment strategy that combines FDA-approved medications, counseling and therapy to help opioid-dependent patients recover and maintain healthy lives.
 Studies have shown that MAT greatly increases a patient’s chance to recover completely from opioid dependency.
 The evidence shows that the best outcome and greatest chance for ongoing recovery from OUD comes from combining medication and patient-specific therapies in a holistic approach to treatment.
 Combining therapy and medication together in a plan that is tailored to each patient’s specific needs produces a better outcome than either medication or therapy-based treatment alone can achieve.